-|Defensive||Lowest, but not risk free||25% cash, 57% bonds and 18% shares||Like riding a bike with stabilisers on.|
+|Defensive||Lowest, but not risk free||25% cash, 57% bonds and 18% shares||Like riding a bike with stabilisers on|

-|Cautious||A little riskier, but still quite low risk||16% cash, 51% bonds and 33% shares||Taking the stabilisers off your bike – you might wobble slightly, but it’s not too dangerous.|
+|Cautious||A little riskier, but still quite low risk||16% cash, 51% bonds and 33% shares||Taking the stabilisers off your bike – you might wobble slightly, but it’s not too dangerous|

-|Balanced||Medium||8% cash, 39% bonds and 53% shares||Riding a bike on the road, but still in the cycle lane.|
+|Balanced||Medium||8% cash, 39% bonds and 53% shares||Riding a bike on the road, but still in the cycle lane|

-|Growth||Higher risk – for those who want to take some chances||2% cash, 24% bonds and 74% shares||Riding off-road – but making sure you’re wearing a helmet and knee pads.|
+|Growth||Higher risk – for those who want to take some chances||2% cash, 24% bonds and 74% shares||Riding off-road – but making sure you’re wearing a helmet and knee pads|

-|Adventurous||The highest risk fund that Barclays offers – for those willing to take a large risk of loss to change getting a great reward.||2% cash, 11% bonds, 87% shares||Riding down a mountain – you could suffer serious harm but the exhilaration could be worth it.|
+|Adventurous||The highest risk fund that Barclays offers – for those willing to take a large risk of loss for the chance of getting a great reward||2% cash, 11% bonds, 87% shares||Riding down a mountain – you could suffer serious harm but the exhilaration could be worth it|

 With this option, you can choose from thousands of investments.
 These include funds, equities and bonds.
 If you want, you can use the Barclays Research Centre to get information about the market to help you make decisions.